- First Name

 - About Me

-I am a doctoral candidate in the Department of History and Art History at George Mason University, focusing on the Early American Republic (1780-1830).
-My dissertation examines the intersection of family strategies and the formation of national identity for Americans abroad in the post revolutionary period, using the Maury family of Virginia and Liverpool as a case study.
-My scholarly interests include the long eighteenth century in the British Atlantic, material culture, and families as networks.
+I am a historian focusing on the Early American Republic (1780-1830), the long eighteenth century in the British Atlantic, material culture, and families as networks.
+I received my PhD in 2022 from George Mason University.
+My dissertation examined the intersection of family strategies and the formation of national identity for Americans abroad in the post revolutionary period, using the Maury family of Virginia and Liverpool as a case study.

-I am committed to accessibility above and beyond the baseline of legal requirements, and inspired by Roy Rosenzweig’s wish to “democratize the study of the past”.
+I am committed to accessibility above and beyond the baseline of legal requirements.
+I am inspired by Roy Rosenzweig’s wish to “democratize the study of the past”.

 - Recent Publications